 As many Chinese digital consumers use social media in their daily life, as a platform to find products and recommendations, brands must be able to personalize their products according to what the consumers are looking for.
 Any problem with a solution.
-And in a context of saturated industry, personalizing content and relating to consumers’ daily lives, would be the solution to overcome your challenge.
+And in the context of saturated industry, personalizing content and relating to consumers’ daily lives, would be the solution to overcome your challenge.

 That’s why a micro-influencer can be the leverage you need.
 The right one for the right brand can have unique perspectives on brands and can appeal to their followers more easily.

-For example, if you’re involved in the sports supplement industry, you should consider looking for micro-influencer passionate and deeply involved in a healthy and active lifestyle rather than choosing the first celebrity you’ll find.
+For example, if you’re involved in the sports supplement industry, you should consider looking for a micro-influencer passionate and deeply involved in a healthy and active lifestyle rather than choosing the first celebrity you’ll find.
 The right influencer familiar with your industry and similar products will always be a good choice.

 2. Are you willing to cooperate with a micro-influencer who may be lesser-known?

 Celebrity endorsement is powerful, that’s a fact.
-But marketing campaigns usually take more that one statement or mention to succeed.
+But marketing campaigns usually take more than one statement or mention to succeed.
 Therefore, you can consider incorporating micro-influencers within your multichannel marketing approach.
 This will allow you to stretch your budget to different operations while being able to promote your brand across different channels.

 You’re up-coming in your industry?
 Why not working with Chinese micro-influencers?
 Partnering with a new influencer could help both of you to grow.
 Win-win situation.
-An early collaboration can provide you the good opportunities to work with someone at a reasonable budget, as well as giving the influencer a chance to grow.
+An early collaboration can provide you the good opportunities to work with someone on a reasonable budget, as well as giving the influencer a chance to grow.

 However, don’t forget that less experience means less cost but also the risk of being less professional… everything must be weighed in the decision process.